Side Channel / Floodplain Reactivation

 How can you support these efforts?

 One key way to support our efforts is through donations.
-TFT ensures that every dollar you give delivers measurable results that will make a difference in a timeline that matters.
-You can make a one-time gift or become a regular monthly donor today.
+TFT ensures that every dollar you give delivers measurable results that will make a difference.

 Want to take a deeper dive?